 The most effective active bait fishing is with a long rod - a very long rod.
 That will allow you to keep nearly all of the line off the water's surface.
 If the line is in the air, not in the water, it is very easy to see a subtle twitch or hesitation in the line, which you need to see if you are going to consistently hook fish in the mouth.

 I would highly recommend either the Keiryu fishing style or the Upstream Worm fishing style.
 Both styles allow you to see strikes that you would not feel until it is too late.
 Both styles also allow you to know the fish is there before it knows you're there.
 If you feel the fish, you can be sure that it also feels you, and very often it is quicker than you are!
 Trout really will spit out live bait if they feel tension on the line.

 Whether to use the Keiryu style or the Upstream Worm style depends mostly on water

-For shallow water, up to perhaps knee deep, a size 2.5 tenkara line will provide sufficient weight to cast (for most tenkara, keiryu or seiryu rods).
-No added weight is needed if the water is up to about a foot deep.
-Cast upstream and gradually raise your rod tip so the worm ddrifts downstream at the same speed as the current.
+For shallow water, up to perhaps knee deep, a size 3 tenkara line will provide sufficient weight to cast (for most tenkara, keiryu or seiryu rods).
+No added weight is needed if the water is up to about 14 inches deep.
+Cast upstream and gradually raise your rod tip so the worm drifts downstream at the same speed as the current.
 With no added weight, the worm tumbles down the stream in a completely natural fashion.
-It goes with the flow - around or over rocks rather than into them, rarely getting snagged on the bottom.
+It goes with the flow - around or over rocks rather than into them, rarely getting snagged.
 Thus, if the line hesitates or even twitches it is probably a fish.

-mid-calf to about knee deep, one or two #10 shot, up to perhaps one #6
+For slightly deeper water, up to about knee deep, one or two #10 shot, or perhaps one #6

 The tenkara line will have some sag, and the slack caused